Amazon Marketplace

 RRA (Rapid Retail Analytics) is an Amazon Advertising tool for quickly analyzing campaign performance and customer behavior.
 RRA provides insights on impressions, clicks, conversions, and ROAS.
 The tool supports fast campaign optimization through data-driven decisions.
 Sellers actively investing in advertising should regularly use RRA to improve campaign performance.

-Open term pageRRP
+Open glossary pageRRP

 Recommended Retail Price